José Miró Cardona: Revolutionary Council and the Bay of Pigs invasion

 In the U.S. Miró became the head of the exile group Cuban Revolutionary Council which became a principal exile committee working with the Kennedy administration on preparations for the Bay of Pigs invasion of 1961.
 It was decided that Miró would become the provisional President of Cuba depending upon the success of the invasion, and after the exiles had gained "a piece of Cuban soil".
 Miró drafted a constitutional programme for Cuba's economic and political future to encourage Cubans to reject Castro.
 The document was considered too conservative by officials in Washington, yet too "communistic" by the dominant right wing of the Cuban exile community.
 Despite this, Miró accepted amendments offered by Washington which were designed to appeal to the poorer rural classes in Cuba.

 As the deadline for the proposed invasion neared, Miró became increasingly frustrated with the CIA and the lack of communication between different factions.
 "There must be some military plan I don't know about.
 I would like to know about it for purposes of coordination.
 I don't want to know these things; but I have to know to make our efforts effective".
 Miró was convinced that U.S. forces would support the Cuban exile invasion, even telling other groups that 10,000 U.S. troops were on hand to assist.
 The CIA, and the Kennedy administration repeatedly denied that the U.S. had offered overt military support.

 On the eve of the invasion Miró made his keynote announcement:

 To arms, Cubans!
 We must conquer or we shall die choked by slavery.
 In the name of God we assure you all that after the victory we will have peace, human solidarity, general well-being and absolute respect for the dignity of all Cubans without exception.
 (The New York Times, April 9, 1961).

 As the invasion floundered, Miró, whose son had joined the invasion force, blamed the CIA for the failure.
 Miró concluded that the CIA had entirely disregarded resistance groups within Cuba, ignored the paramilitary groups led by Manuel Ray and misled the Cuban exiles over the role of the U.S. military in the invasion.
+In April 1963, Miró Cardona resigned as chairman of the CRC, claiming that Kennedy had chosen a path of peaceful coexistence with Castro's government.
+He felt that the U.S. had become a "victim of a master play by the Russians" and angrily stated that "the struggle for Cuba is in the process of being liquidated by the Government".

 Later, he was a law professor at the University of Puerto Rico at Río Piedras.